Buddhism in Myanmar: Buddhism in the Bagan Kingdom

-Therefore, the spread and dominance of Theravāda in Burma was a gradual process taking centuries (and only really completed in around the 19th century).
+Therefore, the spread and dominance of Theravāda in Burma was a gradual process taking centuries and was really completed only in the 19th century.
 Hinduism, Ari Buddhism and nat worship remained influential forces in Burma at least until the 13th century, though the royal court generally favored Theravada.
 The Ari practices included the worship of Mahayana figures like Avalokiteśvara (Lawka nat), Tara and Manjushri.
 The worship of Brahmanical deities, especially Narayana, Vishnu, Ganesha and Brahma, as well as the nats, also remained popular.
-These gods were worshiped in their own temples (such as Vaisnava Nathlaung Kyaung) as well as at Buddhist Temples.
+These gods were worshiped in their own temples (such as Vaisnava Nathlaung Kyaung) as well as at Buddhist temples.

-Burmese Theravada did not ignore these practices, and in some cases incorporated them into the Theravada pantheon.
+Burmese Theravada did not ignore these practices and, in some cases, incorporated them into the Theravada pantheon.
 Thus, the worship of Lokanatha was accepted in Burmese Theravada as well as the worship of a list of 37 Nats that were royally sanctioned.
 The influence of these various religions is still felt in folk Burmese Buddhism today, which contains several elements of nat worship, esotericism, Mahayana and Hinduism.
 The Weikza tradition is particularly influenced by these unorthodox elements.

 It seems that Bagan Theravāda was mainly supported by elite city dwellers, with over 90 percent of religious gifts being given by royalty, aristocrats, military officers and temple artisans.
 Meanwhile, the peasants in the countryside tended to be more associated with the animistic nat based religion.

 At its height, the Bagan Kingdom became an important center of Theravāda scholarship.
 According to Lieberman:At the great capital itself and some provincial centers, Buddhist temples supported an increasingly sophisticated Pali scholarship, part of an international tradition, which specialized in grammar and philosophical-psychological (abhidhamma) studies and which reportedly won the admiration of Sinhalese experts.
 Besides religious texts, Pagan’s monks read works in a variety of languages on prosody, phonology, grammar, astrology, alchemy, and medicine, and developed an independent school of legal studies.
 Most students, and probably the leading monks and nuns, came from aristocratic families.

 The Burmese chronicles give a long list of monastic scholars (and their works) who worked during this era.
 Some important scholars of the Bagan era were Acariya Dhammasenapati, Aggavamsa Thera, Capata (Saddhammajotipala), Saddhammasiri, Vimalabuddhi, Aggapandita and Dhammadassi.
 Their work focused on the intricacies of Pali grammar as well as on Theravada Abhidhamma.